sabotage-linux/sabotage/README.md

 If you have X installed, edit the example `/bin/X` for the correct evdev settings, then run `startx`.
 Check `/etc/xinitrc` for X11 keyboard configuration.

+## Cross-Compile Requirements:

+* [musl-cross][0] or [musl-cross-make][1] for your target arch.
+* `butch` installed for the build host in $PATH
+   (since it lives in KEEP/bin, adding that to $PATH will also do).
+* `pkgconf` symlinked as pkg-config in $PATH, before other pkg-config versions. a standard `pkg-config` installed on the host may also work, but is untested.
+* Packages may have a `deps.host` section listing further packages required on the host.

+The only tested cross-compile setup is a Sabotage host that has the same packages installed as the ones you wish to compile.

+If you intend to cross-compile only packages written in C, the choice of the version of your cross-compiler is not important.
+If you however intend to compile also C++ packages, you should use either GCC 4.7.4 from `musl-cross` and install `gcc474` into the rootfs, or use `musl-cross-make` with GCC 6.3.0, and install `gcc630` into the rootfs. that is necessary so the applications are built against the same libstdc++ they'll be bundled together with

+## Cross-Compile Instructions:

+	$ mkdir x-prefix/powerpc
+	$ cd x-prefix/powerpc
+	$ cp SABOTAGEDIR/KEEP/config.cross config
+	$ vi config # set your vars
+	$ CONFIG=./config SABOTAGEDIR/utils/setup-rootfs.sh # initialize rootfs
+	$ CONFIG=./config butch install nano # start building stuff

+Much like a native build, a config file is copied and edited.
+`utils/setup-rootfs.sh` is run instead of `./build-stage0` to construct the new root.
+Finally, we use `butch` to start cross-compiling and installing packages into it.
+Unlike native compilation, you don't have to build any stages, you can immediately start compiling the packages you're interested in.
+If you intend to use the resulting rootfs to boot into, you should however start with building `stage1` or `stage2`.

 ## NOTES TO CONTRIBUTORS